-From topical reports examining the state of constitutional rights today, to events that feature insiders discussing critical issues such as post-9/11 security, the intellectual life at the Law School offers a wealth of opportunities for exploring constitutional, civil rights, and democratic issues:
+From topical reports examining the state of constitutional rights today, to events that feature insiders discussing critical issues such as national security, the intellectual life at the Law School offers a wealth of opportunities for exploring constitutional, civil rights, and democratic issues:

 The Brennan Center for Justice is a nonpartisan law and policy institute that seeks to improve our systems of democracy and justice.
 The center’s work ranges from voting rights to campaign finance reform, from ending mass incarceration to preserving Constitutional protection in the fight against terrorism.

 The Center on the Administration of Criminal Law (CACL) analyzes important issues of criminal law, particularly focusing on prosecutorial power and discretion.
 It pursues this mission in three main arenas: academia, the courts, and public policy debates.

 The Center on Civil Justice is dedicated to the study of the civil justice system in the United States and how it can continue to fulfill its purposes.
 The Center draws on the unmatched strengths of the NYU Law faculty in the fields of procedure and complex litigation, as well as on a Board of Advisers consisting of leading practitioners and Judges, to identify the problems that most deserve further investigation and engagement, and to fill a void in scholarly and policy analysis.

 The Center on Race, Inequality, and the Law was created to confront the laws, policies, and practices that lead to the oppression and marginalization of people of color.
 The Center is also committed to training the next generation of social justice advocates, and therefore serves as a resource to students and faculty alike to foster a healthy exchange of ideas on the ways in which race and inequality shape and inform the law.